terencemoriarty/DS-4002-CS2/README.md

 ## Materials

 The Materials folder contains two PDF documents that could be helpful for a student completing this project.
-"Moneyball 20 Years Later.pdf" gives context regarding the <i>Moneyball<\i> story referenced in the hook document, and elaborates on how other MLB teams and teams in other professional sports leagues are now embracing data-driven strategies to fuel on-field performance [1].
+"Moneyball 20 Years Later.pdf" gives context regarding the <i>Moneyball</i> story referenced in the hook document, and elaborates on how other MLB teams and teams in other professional sports leagues are now embracing data-driven strategies to fuel on-field performance [1].
 "Analysis_Of_Salary_For_MLB_Players.pdf" is a thesis from Michael Glenn Hoffman, a Statistics major at North Dakota State University.
 While it is on a scale beyond the scope of this assignment, this thesis includes an attempt to identify if MLB players are underpaid or overpaid [2].
 Aspects of Hoffman's thesis and model-building approach may serve as inspiration to a student completing this assignment.

 ## Data